tink-ab/tink-money-manager-android/customization-guide.md

-        accessToken = "yourAccessToken", // Your access token styleResId = R.style.YourCustomTinkFinanceOverviewStyle, // Resource ID of your style that extends TinkFinanceOverviewStyle clientConfiguration = config, // Your client configuration object featureSet = yourOverviewFeatures // Your OverviewFeatures instance )
+        accessToken = "yourAccessToken", // Your access token styleResId = R.style.YourCustomTinkFinanceOverviewStyle, // Resource ID of your style that extends TinkFinanceOverviewStyle clientConfiguration = config, // Your client configuration object overviewFeatures = yourOverviewFeatures // Your OverviewFeatures instance )